mitre/apache-site-2.2-stig-baseline/README.md

 $ inspec exec apache_site_baseline --controls a_control_name
 ```

-## Configuration
+## Attributes (Configuration)
-You may change the default settings of the profile by creating/modifying an attributes.yml with the following example values.
+You may alter the default settings of the profile by creating/modifying a yaml
+encoded 'attributes' file.
+The following yaml code details the currently
+supported attributes, and can also be viewed as the attributes.yml file in this
+repository.

 ``` yaml
 # Description: Apache home Directory